SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 Scripting languages are translated and cannot be converted into an executable file.

-Programming languages are generally compiled and created to executable the file.
+Programming languages are generally compiled and executables are created to execute the code.

-Scripting languages can combine existing modules or components, while programming languages are used to build applications from scratch
+Scripting languages can combine existing modules or components, while programming languages are used to build applications from scratch.

 ---